Encouraging active participation in our democracy.

 1- A pledge to encourage their employees to register to vote at their current address, and to provide employees with the information and paperwork necessary to register or update their registration.

-VoteAVL will provide physical voter registration forms to your business upon request, and will collect them from your business and take them to the Board of Elections for processing before the deadline!
+VoteAVL will provide physical voter registration forms to your business upon request, and will then collect completed forms and submit them to the Board of Elections for processing before the deadline!

 2- A pledge to provide non-partisan information about the candidates and issues that will be on the ballot, so that their employees can make an educated choice.

-VoteAVL will provide physical voter guides in late October to participating businesses, and we request that these guides be distributed to employees and/or left in clear sight in common areas, such as break rooms.
+VoteAVL will provide physical comprehensive voter guides to participating businesses, and request that these guides be distributed to employees and/or left in clear sight in common areas, such as break rooms.

 3- A pledge to allow each employee ample time to vote on Election Day, if they are unable to vote beforehand, and to help their employees locate their proper polling location.

-This time may be paid or unpaid, but there must be no penalization for the time needed to get to the polls.
+We ask that you write your schedule so your employees have the time they need to cast their ballots.
+The time you allow may be paid or unpaid, but there must be no penalization for the time your employees take in order to participate in the election.
 Remember that Early Voting and Absentee Voting make it even easier to make time to vote!